 A service we take for granted...

 When we do our shopping we expect to pay for the products we take home.
 But surprisingly, we assume that the bags, for which the store owner paid, are free.
 Free disposable bags have become a service we take for granted.
-What we don't realize is that the bags come with another price.
-Every year we throw away 100 billion of plastic grocery bags in the USA.
-An average person uses 425 plastic grocery bags per year.
+But what we are starting to realize is that the bags come with another price.

 Plastic bags are concerning because: